-On April 16, 2004, Minco Mining, GGEDC, Zhuhai Zhenjie Development Ltd. ("Zhenjie") and Foshan Baojiang Nonferrous Metals Corporation ("Baojiang") entered into a preliminary joint venture agreement (the "Preliminary Changkeng JV Agreement") to explore and develop the mineral property underlying the Changkeng Permit.
+On April 16, 2004, Minco Gold, GGEDC, Zhuhai Zhenjie Development Ltd. ("Zhenjie") and Foshan Baojiang Nonferrous Metals Corporation ("Baojiang") entered into a preliminary joint venture agreement (the "Preliminary Changkeng JV Agreement") to explore and develop the mineral property underlying the Changkeng Permit.
 The target mineral on the Changkeng Property is gold but the property is known to also contain silver mineralization.

-On August 20, 2004, the Company, Minco Mining, Minco China and Minco BVI entered into the Assignment Agreement whereby Minco Mining, Minco BVI and Minco China assigned to the Company their respective interests in, among other things noted above, Minco Mining's right to earn up to a 51% interest in the Changkeng Property's silver mineralization pursuant to the Preliminary Changkeng JV Agreement.
+On August 20, 2004, the Company, Minco Gold, Minco China and Minco BVI entered into the Assignment Agreement whereby Minco Gold, Minco BVI and Minco China assigned to the Company their respective interests in, among other things noted above, Minco Gold's right to earn up to a 51% interest in the Changkeng Property's silver mineralization pursuant to the Preliminary Changkeng JV Agreement.

 The Preliminary Changkeng JV Agreement was superseded by a formal joint venture agreement dated September 28, 2004 (the "Changkeng JV Agreement") made among the original four parties to the preliminary joint venture agreement and a fifth company, Guangdong Gold Corporation ("GD Gold").
-The Changkeng JV Agreement provides for the establishment of a sino-foreign joint venture with limited liability to be named Guangdong Minco-Jinli Mining Co., Ltd. (the "Changkeng JV") to explore and develop non-ferrous and precious metals resources.
+The Changkeng JV Agreement provides for the establishment of a sino-foreign joint venture with limited liability (the "Changkeng JV") to explore and develop non-ferrous and precious metals resources.
 The Changkeng JV Agreement provides that the total investment of the Changkeng JV (the "Changkeng Total Investment") will be 100 million RMB and that the registered capital of the Changkeng JV will be 50 million RMB.
-The contribution proportions of the parties to the Changkeng JV Agreement are as follows: GGEDC - 19%; Minco Mining - 51%; Zhenjie -

-18%; Baojiang - 10%; and GD Gold - 2%.
-To earn a 51% equity interest in the Changkeng JV, Minco Mining must contribute 51 million RMB of the Changkeng Total Investment in six instalments.
+The contribution proportions of the parties to the Changkeng JV Agreement are as follows: GGEDC - 19%; Minco Gold - 51%; Zhenjie - 18%; Baojiang - 10%; and GD Gold - 2%.
+To earn a 51% equity interest in the Changkeng JV, Minco Gold must contribute 51 million RMB of the Changkeng Total Investment in six instalments.